jadolinic/jadolinic/README.md

 I just finished my Udemy Course for full Web Developer by ZTM.
 Already have a degree in Web design and database.
 Currently refreshing my knowledge and working on simple projects.

-* 🌍  I'm based in Zagreb
+* 🌍  Based in Zagreb, Croatia
-* ✉️  You can contact me at [jadolinic@gmail.com](mailto:jadolinic@gmail.com)
+* ✉️  For any collaboration feel free to contact me at [jadolinic@gmail.com](mailto:jadolinic@gmail.com)
-* 🧠  I'm learning React
+* 🧠  Learning about Web Development ( React )
-* 🤝  I'm open to collaborating on New projects
+* 🤝  Ready to take on new projects

 ### Skills